narkisr/clojure-concurrency/clojure/05-agents.md

 !SLIDE code smaller
-.notes The execute invokes the action if send is used pooledExecutor is used (closer to the cpu count of threads less context switching) if send-of is used then a cached thread pool is used, a new Thread (potentially) will be created for each action (good for blocking actions).
+.notes The execute invokes the action, if send is used pooledExecutor is used (closer to the cpu count of threads less context switching) if send-of is used then a cached thread pool is used, a new Thread (potentially) will be created for each action (good for blocking actions).

       @@@ java
 	void execute(){